IBM-Cloud/ansible-collection-ibm/docs/ibm_is_backup_policy_plan.rst

 Parameters
 ----------

-  cron_spec (True, str, None)
+  backup_policy_id (True, str, None)
-    (Required for new resource) The cron specification for the backup schedule.
+    (Required for new resource) The backup policy identifier.

   name (False, str, None)
     The user-defined name for this backup policy plan.
 Names must be unique within the backup policy this plan resides in.
 If unspecified, the name will be a hyphenated list of randomly-selected words.

-  backup_policy_id (True, str, None)
-    (Required for new resource) The backup policy identifier.

-  active (False, bool, None)
-    Indicates whether the plan is active.

-  clone_policy (False, list, None)
-    None

   attach_user_tags (False, list, None)